 Vienna's Modern Architecture

-One morning in 1911, Emperor Franz Josef, starting out on a morning drive from the Hofburg, opened his eyes in amazement as he beheld the defiantly plain Looshaus, constructed just opposite the Michaelerplatz entrance to the imperial palace.
+Early one day in 1911, Emperor Franz Josef started out on a morning drive from the Hofburg, when he was stunned to come upon the defiantly plain Looshaus, constructed just opposite the Michaelerplatz entrance to the imperial palace.
 Never again, it was said, did the royal carriage use the route, so offensive was this modernist building to His Imperial Highness.
-One can only imagine the Josefian reaction to the Haas-Haus, built in 1985 on Stephansplatz.
+One can only imagine the emperor’s reaction to the Haas-Haus, built in 1985 on Stephansplatz.
 Here, across from the Gothic cathedral of St. Stephen's, famed architect Hans Hollein designed a complex whose elegant curved surfaces and reflecting glass interact beautifully with its environment.
-The architecture proved an intelligent alternative to the demands of historicism on one hand and aggressive modernism on the other.
+The architecture proved an intelligent alternative to the demands of historicism on the one hand and aggressive modernism on the other.